SamFratantonio/IT1025Fall2020FullTerm/Lab5A/readme.md

 # Executive Summary
-The goal of this lab is to understand the basics of cryptography and the different types of encryption algorithms and how they work, as well as what they are/aren't good for.
+The goal of this lab is to understand the basics of cryptography and the different types of encryption algorithms and how they work, as well as what they are/aren't good for and how they can be applied to cybersecurity.

 # Cybersecurity and Encryption